 The first midsummer fire on Canigou in modern times was lit on 23 June 1955 by one Francois Poujade and a few fellow USAP rugby fanatics – to celebrate his birthday and also the Perpignan team’s victory over FC Lourdes in the Yves du Manoir Challenge cup.

 Then between 1957 and 1963 Les Cercles des Jeunes enlarged the event.
 A local group belonging to an international network of young people devoted to good causes, Les Cercles extended the midnight fires to 20 further hill tops and watch towers.
-French Catalonia was truly ablaze!
+French Catalonia was truly ablaze and in later years the celebrations spread across the border to the rest of Catalonia.

 Preparations for big events are often as much fun as the events themselves.

-So it seems with La Trobada (The Gathering or Reunion) when enthusiasts from many communes assemble for two days about a week before the solstice bonfire to make all the necessary preparations.
+So it seems with La Trobada (The Gathering or Reunion) when representatives from communes across Catalonia and other enthusiasts assemble for two days about a week before the solstice bonfire to make all the necessary preparations.

 The meeting place is Les Cortalets (altitude 2,150 metres), an extensive plateau below Canigou.